Unified vs Regional Payroll: Choosing the Best Strategy for Global Expansion

 Main Benefits:

-• Central Control & Reporting: Leaders can track payroll systems across all countries in one place, making it easier to check for issues and make decisions.
+• Central Control & Reporting: Leaders can track payroll systems across all countries in one place, making it easier to check for issues and make decisions from a single enterprise payroll system

 • Same Employee Experience Everywhere: All employees, no matter where they work, get a similar payroll experience — like consistent payslips and faster answers to questions.